What is a play-based preschool program?

 What makes play-based preschools different from playing at home?

-The professional preschool teachers will use their knowledge and experience in child development to understand each child’s stage of development and personal learning style.
+The preschool teachers use their knowledge and experience in child development to understand each child’s stage of development and personal learning style.
 Through a teaching process termed ‘scaffolding’, teachers introduce new concepts and information into children’s play, leading them progressively through their learning objectives.
 Scaffolding encourages independent problem-solving, self-help skills and creativity, while building children’s confidence in their own abilities as competent learners.

 Social interactions aspect are a critical aspect to play-based preschools.
 During play, children learn from one another while learning the essential life skills of cooperation, negotiation and collaboration.
 Learning to manage conflict is also an important part of this play.
 With the support of teachers, children will develop these invaluable social skills necessary for regulating their own behaviour and getting along with others.